 Unlike the merit points for articles, merit points for books and book chapters are not weighted equally across the ranks.
-This is because assistant professors are not expected to write books and are encouraged to focus their energy on peer-reviewed research articles.
+This is because assistant professors are expected to focus their energy on peer-reviewed research articles.
 Therefore, for associate and full professors, writing entire books count as 2 points or 3 points (if warranted by length, prestige, etc.) in the year that they are published.
 However, for assistant professors, books count for 1 merit point (or 2 points depending on the scope of the work and contribution to the field).
 Faculty receiving a book award should receive an additional merit point in the year of the award.
 For example, a faculty might have published a book worth 3 points in one year.
 The book might receive an award the next year, and the faculty would receive an extra merit point for the award that year.